Kolten Wong Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- Detmers will start for the Angels, his first of the season.
+- Ohtani (0-0) starts for the Angels, his second of the season.

-- The 23-year-old lefty started and threw six innings in his last appearance on Saturday, Oct.
-1 against the Texas Rangers.
+- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.